 Cajamarca to Pacasmayo Bus

 The route from Cajamarca to Pacasmayo takes about 5 hours, going across a distance of 120 mi (193 km) by land.
 The transportation company Linea covers this route, providing low-cost bus tickets at s/.
 28. Buses leave at 10:00 p.m. from the terminal of Av.
 Atahualpa, located in the outskirts of Cajamarca center, destination to a main road of Pacasmayo city.
 The weather in Pacasmayo is warm and temperate without many rains, with an average temperature of 70 °F (21 °C) throughout the year.
-If you are also looking for return checkout, please ensure to check Pacasmayo to Cajamarca Bus.

 It’s one of the most ancient cities of Peru and of the Inca Empire.
 The first inhabitants were Huacaloma, Layzon, Cumbe Mayo and Otuzco who settled in Cajamarca about 3.000 years ago.
 The city was witness of ferocious battles between the Incas and the conquerors during the Peru Conquest and besides that, Cajamarca was where Francisco Pizarro captured Atahualpa, the last inca who refused to subject himself to the Christian faith and culture.
 It’s known as the most Spanish city of Peru.